-GBBA offers a higher rate of 6.25% on loans exclusively to businesses, most of which I find are secured anyway.
+The GBBA offers a higher rate of 6.25% on loans exclusively to businesses.
+Most of which I find are secured anyway.
 I put most of my money in the GBBA for the “hands off” auto-invest at the highest rate they offer with a provision fund.

 It’s important to point out that ALL of the Assetz Capital auto-invest funds (not the manual invest) have a provision fund in place.
 This can be used to offset defaults so lenders keep getting their payments while assets are sold to redeem principle.

 With the MLA there are currently rates up to 15.00% available, however it takes time to invest and you need a little more experience with lending to know how creditworthy a company might be, and how good the asset security is.
 So if you’re not really interested in learning the ins and out of business credit, perhaps the auto-invest account are best.

 There is no provision fund on the MLA, so we are subject to direct defaults on this account.
 However if you choose loans with a good Loan to Value (LTV), you should be able to recoup most of your money eventually in the event of a default.

 The loan listing page shows good initial detail on the loan and also LTV’s for each loan.

 If you drill down a bit further, you get even more details on each of the loans individually.